Nick Holmes (footballer)

 Nicholas Charles Holmes (born 11 November 1954) is an English former professional footballer.
-He won the FA Cup Final with Southampton in 1976 and, from July 2002 to July 2009, was manager of Salisbury City.
+He spent the majority of his playing career with Southampton, where he won the FA Cup Final in 1976.
+In 1987, he joined East Cowes Victoria for a season before retiring.
+From July 2002 to July 2009, Holmes was manager of Salisbury City.

-Career
+Early life

-Holmes was born in Southampton and educated at St. Mary's College.
+Holmes was born in Woolston, Southampton and educated at St. Mary's College.

+Club career

 Southampton

 Holmes was an apprentice with Southampton in the early 1970s.
 He made his first team debut on 2 March 1974 away to Arsenal.
 A natural left-sided player, he was equally at home at full-back, midfield, centre-back or sweeper.
 Holmes spent 14 years at The Dell.
 Naturally left-sided, he could play at left-back or midfield and was a thoughtful, yet thrusting, player who was as reliable as he was skilful.

-He played at left-midfield in the 1976 F.A.
-Cup Final against Manchester United which Saints won 1–0, and also played and scored in the 1979 League Cup final against Nottingham Forest, which was lost 2–3.
+He played at left-midfield in the 1976 FA Cup Final against Manchester United which Saints won 1–0, and also played and scored in the 1979 League Cup final against Nottingham Forest, which was lost 2–3.
 Between these two Wembley appearances, he was an integral member of the Southampton team that gained promotion from Division 2 at the end of the 1977–78 season.

-He became club captain in March 1980, and on his 400th appearance for the club, Lawrie McMenemy praised his "reliability, dependability and flexibility", adding that he was "a man for all seasons".
+He became club captain in March 1980.

 On 16 August 1986, Saints recognised his loyalty by awarding him a testimonial match against John Mortimore's Benfica, which was won 4–1, with Holmes scoring one of the goals.

-International honours eluded Holmes, although he was picked for England under-23 only for injury to prevent him playing.

 His last appearance for Southampton was on 14 Feb 1987 at Tottenham Hotspur.
 A pelvic injury forced him to retire from the game in May 1987, by which time only Terry Paine and Mick Channon had made more appearances for the Saints.
 In total, he played 543 times for Southampton, scoring 64 goals.

 After Southampton

-After leaving Saints he spent the 1987–88 season with East Cowes Vics, before spending a season as coach back at Southampton working with manager Chris Nicholl.
-He left football in 1989.
+After leaving Saints, he spent the 1987–88 season with East Cowes Vics, and participated in a charity match against some of the stars from BBC soap opera EastEnders who played under the name Walford Boys Club.
+Following his spell at East Cowes Vics, he spent a season as coach back at Southampton working with manager Chris Nicholl.